PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 A PCL expression is made up of a combination of paths, literals, built-in operations, and custom functions.
 Evaluation of an expression follows the rules of precedence described below.
 The final PCL expression must evaluate to `true` or `false`.
 A sub-expression can return a different type of value, such as an integer or string.
 As long as this non-boolean is used in the proper context, an error will not be returned.

-During evaluation, any expression that returns an error will evaluate to `false` in the boolean expression in which it's contained.
-See [Error Handling](#error-handling) for more information on how errors are evaluated.
+During evaluation, a sub-expression might not be able to evaluate successfully.
+This will result in an evaluation warning but will _not_ prevent the expression from being evaluated as a whole.
+See [Note About Warnings During Expression Evaluation] for more details.

 ### Precedence